rfns/iris-ci/README.md

 }
 ```

-### CONTRIBUTING
+## CONTRIBUTING

-Although this project _works on my machine_™, you might still find bugs along the road or have good ideas.
+Although this project ¨works on my machine™¨, you might still find bugs along the road or have good ideas.
 You're encouraged to either open a PR or issue.
 Don't be afraid!